ristotoldsep/ristotoldsep/README.md

 ### 💼 Wordpress websites & online stores I have developed in the workplace for real clients ==> [vDisain Projects]

 ### 🤓  Currently working full time as a web developer/designer, mainly focused on crafting intuitive and dynamic user experiences (websites and eCommerce stores), while also focusing on SEO, security and optimization.

+### Feel free to get in touch with me if you need a website or an online store! 📥

 In my free time, I'm giving my all to mastering React.js and MERN Stack, also doing other side projects with different stacks to enhance my skillset.